3dcitydb/3dcitydb-docs/source/impexp/cli/delete.rst

    that would be affected by the delete operation as summary overview to the console.

+.. option:: --delete-log=<file>

+   If you want a delete log to be created for all top-level features deleted from the database, provide the path to the delete log file with this option.

 .. option:: -g, --cleanup-global-appearances

    Flag to indicate that global appearances should be cleaned up after